-In recent years, decompilers have reached a maturity level that allows recovering source code from mobile app with ease.
-Obfuscation has become a well established preventive measure developers use against static reverse engineering attempts.
+In recent years, decompilers have reached a maturity level that allows recovering source code from mobile apps easily.
+You should obfuscate mobile apps as part of a first line of defense against reverse engineering attempts by hackers.
 What sets various obfuscation solutions apart is several things: (1) Ease of use (specialized compilers to post-build tools), (2) Performance (some obfuscation methods might impose a performance penalty), and (3) the reference threat level (expertise and time needed to break the defense).

 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome is a no code mobile integration platform as a service (IPaaS) that enables developers and non-developers to add a wide variety of features, SDKs, and APIs to Android and iOS apps instantly.
+Appdome is a no-code mobile security and development platform that enables developers and non-developers to add a wide variety of features, SDKs, and APIs to Android and iOS apps instantly.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily implement mobile app binary-code obfuscation to any mobile app – instantly, no code or coding required.

-Follow these step-by-step instructions to add Mobile App Binary Code Obfuscation to Any Mobile App:
+Follow these step-by-step instructions to add Binary Code Obfuscation to Any Mobile App:

 Please follow these steps to add a mobile app to your Appdome account.